dherrendoerfer/altair-8800-again/README.md

 ### Configuration:
 All serial ports, as well as the VGA and audio interface can be configured directly through the Altair config interface via the master terminal.
+The default configuration has the master terminal on the Teensy USB port.
 The available PCBs have a power plug.
-Polarity and Voltage is 5V center pin positive.
+Polarity and voltage is 5V center pin positive.

 Enjoy !